notofonts/noto-docs/src/miniarticles/NotoSansMendeKikakui.md

 # Noto Sans Mende Kikakui

-Noto Sans Mende Kikakui is a unmodulated (“sans serif”) design for texts in the Mende script.
+Noto Sans Mende Kikakui is a unmodulated (“sans serif”) design for texts in the African _Mende_ script.

 Noto Sans Mende Kikakui contains 228 glyphs, 3 OpenType features, and supports 218 characters from the Unicode block Mende Kikakui.